 - Leadership that is concerned with leading digital natives

-- Leadership during process of digital transformation
+- Leadership during the process of digital transformation

 - Leadership that is concerned with data and digitization of information.

-Issue is that within each of the above contexts, the meaning itself of leadership might be different, and requires different tools.
+The issue is that within each of the above contexts, the meaning itself of leadership might be different, and requires different tools.
 In the first case, for example, we might be looking at Digital Leaders as specific roles (this also would apply to case 4).
 Point 2 aligns a lot with the leadership of start-ups, and there’s endless literature that tries to grasp what the unicorn’s leaders do well.
-Point 3 is probably the one element that I’m more interested in, as it encompass the real needs of most companies.
+Point 3 is probably the one element that I’m more interested in, as it encompasses the real needs of most companies.

 1. Digital Leadership as a Role